 Are you familiar with the layout of your marketing funnel?

 In that case, you can be missing out on leads and sales.
 68 percent of businesses, according to Salesforce statistics, have not even recognized their marketing funnel.
 But those who do are likely to see outcomes.
 For instance, 72 percent of marketers who use “how-to” manuals as a top-of-funnel tactic succeed, according to Semrush.
+For a deeper dive, explore our guide on Proven Marketing Carpet Cleaning.

 The many stages of the marketing funnel and what you should do to improve leads and sales at each level will be covered in this blog post.
 Also, we’ll discuss marketing funnel advice that will help you convert more prospects.